 editor

-AVAILABLE NOW from Propaganda Press: The Bones of Saints Under Glass – poems by Jeff Fleming with an intensely cool cover by HOSHO McCREESH! read all about it here and here.
+AVAILABLE NOW from Propaganda Press: Shades of Green – Jeff Fleming writes about an unexperienced war experience and The Bones of Saints Under Glass – poems by Jeff Fleming with an intensely cool cover by HOSHO McCREESH! read all about it here and here.

 jeff fleming has been writing poetry since he weighed less than a hundred pounds. in a past life, the one before children, he edited/published CannedPhlegm and then Cranial Tempest, both poetry magazines.